yjyao/practical-python/Notes/02_Working_with_data/04_Sequences.md

 >>>
 ```

-Don’t do that!
-Not only does reading it make everyone’s eyes bleed,
+Don't do that!
+Not only does reading it make everyone's eyes bleed,
-it’s inefficient with memory and it runs a lot slower.
+it's inefficient with memory and it runs a lot slower.
 Just use a
 normal `for` loop if you want to iterate over data.
 Use `enumerate()`
 if you happen to need the index for some reason.